Looking for a simple, delicious appetizer? Lemon Garlic Herb Marinated Olives with Feta are quick and easy — but your guests don’t need to know that!

 A mix of olives is marinated in a little olive oil and lemon juice with herbs, lemon zest and a hint of garlic.
 Make sure you cut the feta yourself from a block for these — the flavor is so much better when it’s not pre-crumbled.

-Then you just chill them until it’s time to serve (another hint: give them about 10 minutes at room temperature before serving).
+Then you just chill them until it’s time to serve (another hint: give this simple appetizer about 10 minutes at room temperature before serving).

 When I heard about the Virtual Baby Shower for Liz of The Lemon Bowl, I was so happy to join in the fun.
 She’s expecting her second child (it’s a boy!) and a group of bloggers is celebrating with a fun online shindig in her honor.
 Are you familiar with Liz’s blog?
 If not, The Lemon Bowl is a healthy food blog where all the recipe are delicious, seasonal — and healthy too (what a great combination!).